We use cookies to make sure you get the best experience.

 6. Arrange periodic workshops or seminars on HIPAA to educate staff members about the rules and regulations.

-By following these practices, healthcare contact centers can uphold patient confidentiality, maintain compliance with HIPAA regulations, and protect their reputation in the industry.
+By following these practices, contact centers can uphold patient confidentiality, maintain compliance with HIPAA regulations, and protect their reputation in the industry.

 Monitoring performance regularly is the last and perhaps the most important practice.
 It is because the success of the other 11 points (and eventually your health organization) depends on analyzing different metrics.